aidaLabDEI/CountingTrianglesPIM/README.md

 # CountingTrianglePIM

+Please refer to the repository [PIM-TC](https://github.com/CMU-SAFARI/PIM-TC) for the most up-to-date version of the code.

+---

 The code was tested using the [UPMEM SDK version 2024.1.0](https://sdk.upmem.com/) on both real hardware and the provided functional model.

 ## Modifying the [Makefile](Makefile)